OthmanKatout/Websites-Development-Projects-/README.md

 **Othman Katout**

-Computer Engineering Student | Programmer | Problem Solver
+Computer Engineering Student | Programmer

 This project represents one of my first steps into **Web Development**, and I hope to look back at it in the future and see how much I've improved.